uchicago-computation-workshop/README/README.md

     print("Hello, {}.
 It is a beautiful world.".format(name))
 ```

-5. You can link images of web content, graphs, or other papers for citations.
+3. You can link images of web content, graphs, or other papers for citations.
 For example, you could borrow a graph from a paper and cite the author [Mausolf 2017](https://authors.elsevier.com/a/1Vgqk,17RoDdFv):

 ![](http://ars.els-cdn.com/content/image/1-s2.0-S0049089X16306937-gr6.jpg)

-6. If you would like, you can reference another student's question by tagging their issue number.
-Place `#X` in your post, where `X` is the number (1, 2, 3,...,N) associated with the post you would like to tag.
+4. If you would like, you can reference another student's question.
+If you click on the 'three dots' in the top-right, you will see the 'quote reply' option, which will add the text as a quote in your own comment.
+Make sure to also include the name of the user whom you're reponsing to, e.g. via '@username' notation.

 ### Reacting to Questions

 Beyond posing questions, students will be required to review and post reactions to each other's questions.
-Each week students should react to and comment on the questions for at least 5 other students.
+Each week students should react to questions for at least 5 other students (you can also comment, if you wish).
 Students whose questions garner the most :thumbsup: reactions, will have the opportunity to pose their question to the speaker during the workshop.

 *Note:* You can add more than one reaction to a question, such as :thumbsup: or :heart:, however, we will only rank the number of reactions using the :thumbsup: reaction.
 For a full list of Github emoji's see this page: [https://gist.github.com/rxaviers/7360908](https://gist.github.com/rxaviers/7360908).

-Examples: An example issue and reaction set is available under my [example speaker repository](https://github.com/uchicago-computation-workshop/joshua_mausolf/issues).
-Besides the use for discussion in this workshop, issues pages are also used to raise questions, requests, or problems in code used in professional development, by companies such as [Spotify](https://github.com/spotify/luigi/issues/1622) or [Facebook](https://github.com/facebook/flow/issues/396).